trstlabs/intento/docs/docs/actions/frontend-integration.md

         : durationSeconds;
     const periodMinutes = Math.trunc(periodSeconds / 60);
     const flexFeeForPeriod =
-      (Number(params.AutoTxFlexFeeMul) / 100) * periodMinutes;
+      (Number(params.ActionFlexFeeMul) / 100) * periodMinutes;
-    const AutoTxFee =
+    const ActionFee =
       recurrences * flexFeeForPeriod +
-      recurrences * Number(params.AutoTxConstantFee) * lenMsgs;
+      recurrences * Number(params.ActionConstantFee) * lenMsgs;
-    const AutoTxFeeDenom = convertMicroDenomToDenom(AutoTxFee, 6);
+    const ActionFeeDenom = convertMicroDenomToDenom(ActionFee, 6);

-    return AutoTxFeeDenom;
+    return ActionFeeDenom;
   } catch (e) {
-    console.error("err(getExpectedAutoTxFee):", e);
+    console.error("err(getExpectedActionFee):", e);
   }
 };

-async function getAutoTxParams(client: TrustlessChainClient) {
+async function getActionParams(client: TrustlessChainClient) {
-  console.log("getAutoTxParams");
+  console.log("getActionParams");
   try {
-    const resp = await client.query.auto_tx.params({});
+    const resp = await client.query.action.params({});
     return resp.params;
   } catch (e) {
-    console.error("err(getAutoTxParams):", e);
+    console.error("err(getActionParams):", e);
   }
 }
 ```

 The function returns a Promise that resolves to the expected transaction fee in Intento chain's native denomination, INTO.

-The JavaScript function getExpectedAutoTxFee calculates the expected transaction fee for a trustless chain transaction based on the duration of the transaction, the length of the messages to be sent, and the recurrence interval (optional).
+The JavaScript function getExpectedActionFee calculates the expected transaction fee for a trustless chain transaction based on the duration of the transaction, the length of the messages to be sent, and the recurrence interval (optional).
 The formula for calculating the fee is:

-AutoTxFee = recurrences _ flexFeeForPeriod + recurrences _ constantFee \* lenMsgs
+ActionFee = recurrences _ flexFeeForPeriod + recurrences _ constantFee \* lenMsgs

 where: